 iv.
 Channel for all external support to the Nigerian universities.

-The Commission has fourteen Departments; Department of Academic Standards, Department of Inspection and Monitoring, Department of Management Support Services, Directorate of the Establishment of Private Universities, Directorate of Students Support Services, Department of Research and Innovations, Department of Information and Communications Technology, Department of Finance and Accounts, Department of Quality Assurance, Department of Physical Planning and Development, Department of Open and Distance Education, Liaison Office Department, Department of Information & Public Relations, Department of Protocol & Special Duties and the Executive Secretary’s Office.
-Each of the departments is headed by a Director.
+The Commission has twelve Directorates; Directorate of Academic Planning, Directorate of Inspection and Monitoring, Directorate of Management Support Services, Directorate of the Establishment of Private Universities, Directorate of Students Support Services, Directorate of Research, Innovations & Information Technology, Directorate of Finance and Accounts, Directorate of Accreditation, Directorate of Open and Distance and e-Learning, Directorate of Skills Development and Entrepreneurship, Directorate of Public Affairs, Directorate of Special Projects and the Directorate of the Executive Secretary’s Office.
+Each of the Directorates is headed by a Director.

 The Commission has recorded a number of successes since its inception.
 These successes can be attributed to quality of leadership, dedication and commitment of the staff, the quality of its Board members, cooperation received from Universities and support from the Federal Government.